discretize/discretize-guides/cm-guides/ranger/soulbeast/index.md

 ### _1st Add_

 - Use <Skill id="12482"/> to get to the add quickly.
-- Stay on Sword and use auto attacks nad your pet skills to kill it.
+- Stay on Sword and use auto attacks and your pet skills to kill it.

 ### **2nd Phase**